NSB Cmb Class 17: History

 The class was ordered as the only railcar for the Valdres Line.
-Built by Strømmens Værksted, it was design-wise similar to the Gullfisk trams which had been delivered to the Oslo Tramway.
+Built by Strømmens Værksted, it was design-wise similar to the Gullfisk trams which later would be delivered to the Oslo Tramway.
 Kristine Valdresdatter was delivered to the private railway with road number 109.
 In 1937, the line was taken over by NSB, and the train was given number 18247 and designated Cmb Class 17.
 As the nationalization resulted in more direct services to Oslo, there was no longer need for the railcar on the line, and it was transferred to the Numedal Line on 21 July 1939.
 On 12 January 1946, the train was transferred to Stavanger, but was little used.
 The railcar had a loose tire and procuring a replacement rubber spacer deemed difficult.
 It was transferred for use on the Grimstad Line on 7 May 1947.
 On 5 August 1955, the railcar derailed at Fjære, causing a break of axle.
 The train was therefore set aside, and was decided retired from 7 April 1956.
 Part of the reason for the early retirement was that the railcar only had a driver's cab in one end, making it difficult to turn.
 The railcar has been scrapped.